Feyerabend/vm/README.md

 in the form of a tree.
 Some nodes are representation of constants, or numbers, if you prefer.
 One other node represent addition and another multiplication.
 These nodes are nested together to represent a "sematic" view of the arithmetical
 sample: "(32 + 53) * 90".
-In this way we could build trees that represent more artithmetical expressions, or control structures, assignments of variables, procedures, etc. That is, we could represent *programs* in this way (cp. abstract syntax tree, AST).
+In this way we could build trees that represent more artithmetical expressions, or control structures, assignments of variables, procedures, etc. That is, we could represent *programs* in this way (cf. abstract syntax tree, AST).

 From the tree we can compile it to the representation in assembly that can eventually be used by the virtual machine.